Carla Fracci: Career

 Fracci entered La Scala Theatre Ballet after she graduated, and was promoted to soloist the following year.
 Her breakthrough came when she filled in for Violette Verdy in Rodrigues' Cinderella in 1958, which led to her promotion to principal dancer, and further to her dancing the title role in Giselle with the London Festival Ballet the following year.
 In 1963, she left the company as she felt underpaid and underemployed.
 Instead, she pursued a freelance career.

 Fracci performed with partners including Mikhail Baryshnikov, Roberto Bolle, Erik Bruhn, Alexander Godunov, Henning Kronstam, Gheorghe Iancu, Rudolf Nureyev, Giuseppe Picone and Vladimir Vasiliev.
 She appeared with leading companies of the world, including the Royal Ballet in London, the Stuttgart Ballet, the Royal Swedish Ballet in Stockholm and the American Ballet Theatre.

 Starting in the late 1980s, she directed numerous major ballet companies in Italy: first was the ballet company of the Teatro San Carlo in Naples.
-From 1996 to 1997 she directed the Verona Arena ballet.
-From November 2000 she directed the Teatro dell'Opera di Roma ballet, where she continued until 2010.
+From 1996 to 1997, she directed the Verona Arena ballet.
+From November 2000, she directed the Teatro dell'Opera di Roma ballet, where she continued until 2010.
 There she followed the Opera's traditional repertoire, as well as Diaghilev's works for the Ballets Russes.
 The repertoire at the Rome Opera's ballet ranged from Millicent Hodson's adaptation of The Rite of Spring to Andris Liepa's versions of Scheherazade, Petrushka and The Firebird.
 She was instrumental in bringing ballet to the people, such as an open-air performance in Paestum, and appearing in public squares and schools.

-From June 2009 to 2014 she was nominated Culture Assessor for the Metropolitan City of Florence.
+From June 2009 to 2014, she was nominated Culture Assessor for the Metropolitan City of Florence.

 In 1983, 2000, and 2003, Fracci was awarded three prestigious honors from the Italian Government, acknowledging her achievements.
 On 16 October 2004, Fracci was named Goodwill Ambassador of the Food and Agriculture Organization (FAO), a specialized agency of the United Nations that leads international efforts to defeat hunger.
 Fracci's autobiography Steps after Steps was published in 2013.
 In 2014, she took part in a documentary film, 29200 Puthod, l'altra verità della realtà, directed by Federico Angi, about the life of the painter Dolores Puthod.

 On 20 December 2016, she presented the book Ballerina by the author Roberto Baiocchi, published by the Giunti publishing house in Florence, for which she signed the preface.

 Personal life

 In 1964, Fracci married theatre director Beppe Menegatti; the couple had a son, Francesco.
 After she retired, they lived near Florence.

 Fracci died from cancer on 27 May 2021 in Milan, at the age of 84.
+Her remains are entombed in a crypt at the Famedio in the Cimitero Monumentale di Milano, the first woman to be so honored.
+In accordance with her wishes, cemetery workers were photographed in the act of sealing her tomb, with Menegatti explaining that "without the technicians, there would be no show".